Symfomany/cinhetic/README.md

 * Search Engine Movies
 * Top Rated Movies
 * Page Movie with complete description
+* Visibility on Movies and cover action in homepage
 * Pagination for results with "KNPPaginatorBundles"
 * Datas Fixtures with "Doctrine Fixtures"
 * Homepage with custom template by Bootsrapp Twitter